 For those of you who are not familiar with the event, on Saturday, I was part of the main attraction which is known as the Grande Tasting.
 Think about this tasting as a four hour long, all-you-can-eat journey through Mexico, Central and South America, the Caribbean, and Spain.

 In total, there were more than 50 local restaurants, wineries, breweries, distilleries, markets and food-oriented companies offering tapa-sized dishes to hundreds of attendants.

 I have attended this event for the past three years in San Diego.
 Due to the event’s success, we now have our own party in Los Angeles.
 This was my first year attending the event on my background (Grand Park in Downtown LA).

-This post is my attempt to describe the flavors, aromas, textures and sounds of the festivals in about six hundred words (and tons of photos).
+This post is my attempt to describe the flavors, aromas, textures, and sounds of the festivals of about six hundred words (and tons of photos).

 Tinga Tostada topped with cream and cotija cheese.
 This tinga was made by braising pork belly with ancho and guajillo chiles.

-Veggie Tostada with grilled zuchinni, corn, pasilla peppers, onions and chile the arbol topped with cream and cotija cheese.
+Veggie Tostada with grilled zucchini, corn, pasilla peppers, onions and chile the arbol topped with cream and cotija cheese.